crest-summit/summit-docs/docs/Tools/Actions.md

 - Continuation -> Continuation

 ## Advance Process
-To Advance work, the User should start in the previously submitted proposal.
-The user accesses the Action Menu and selects the Advance action to create a new proposal.
+To Advance work, the User can either start from within the previous work or use Get Started if they have the previous work's proposal ID.
+If they are in the previous work the user can access the Action Menu and select the Advance action to create a new type of work from the previous piece.

     Note: Advance is available for Open, Submitted and Closed proposals, but will usually only be used after a proposal has been submitted to the sponsor and further interaction with the sponsor is required.